-Hotondo Homes builders use nationally recognised companies as their preferred supplier partners.
+Hotondo Homes builders use nationally recognised companies as their business partners.
 All products are installed correctly and are in line with the relevant Australian standards and Building codes.
-You can view our preferred suppliers here.
+You can view our business suppliers here.

 In most states your builder is required to take out a warranty insurance policy before commencing the construction of your new home.
 While your home is under construction, it is covered by a different policy that expires once you move in.
 The warranty cover varies from state to state – check with local authorities for the period relevant to your area.